 For many new businesses, running the business in your home seems to be a great money-saver and a convenience.
 A home-based business is easy to start and to run and you can keep your business expenses low by running out of your home.
 Here are some issues that are unique to home businesses.
 You'll need to consider these questions as you set up your home-based business:

 Do I need to get a zoning waiver?

-Check with your city or town to see what their zoning regulations and city ordinances are.
+Check with your city or town to get information on zoning regulations and city ordinances.
 You have a better chance of getting approval if you aren't going to have customers coming to your home, but a limited number of customers might be possible.
-It really depends on the individual city and their regulations.
+It depends on the individual city and its regulations.
 In some cases, the neighbors will have to approve the business.